EU states to start COVID-19 vaccinations from Dec. 27

 “In Germany we will start, if the approval comes as planned, on Dec.
 27. The other countries in the EU want to be able to start and want to start from Dec.
 27,” Health Minister Jens Spahn said before an online meeting with Chancellor Angela Merkel and executives from vaccine maker BioNTech.

+However, the Dutch took a different tack, opting to wait until Jan.
+8 to launch their vaccination programme, citing the need for trust in the process.

-As a member of the EU, Germany is obliged, by and large, to wait for the European Medicines Agency (EMA) to approve the vaccine.
+Germany and other EU members have been waiting for the European Medicines Agency (EMA) to approve the vaccine developed by U.S. drug company Pfizer and its partner BioNTech.
 The EMA is expected to make an announcement on Dec.
 21.

-A senior EU official said on Wednesday the bloc could give its final approval for the vaccine, developed by Pfizer and its partner BioNTech, on Dec.
+A senior EU official said on Wednesday the bloc could give final approval for the vaccine on Dec.
 23.

-Von der Leyen confirmed the planned timetable for the start of inoculations for the European Union’s 450 million citizens.
+Von der Leyen confirmed the planned timetable for the start of inoculations for the EU’s 450 million citizens.

 Italy said it would start vaccinating health workers on Dec.
-27, the Sunday after Christmas.
-Vaccinations will also start in Austria on that date, Chancellor Sebastian Kurz said on Twitter.
+27. Vaccinations will also start in Austria on that date, Chancellor Sebastian Kurz said on Twitter.

-Britain, which left the EU early this year, approved the shot on Dec.
-3 for emergency use, followed by Canada on Dec.
-9 and the U.S. Food and Drug Administration (FDA) on Dec.
-11.
+Student medics, retired doctors, pharmacists and soldiers are being drafted into a European COVID-19 vaccination campaign of unprecedented scale.

-In Britain, around 140,000 people have already received the jabs, BioNTech Chief Medical Officer Oezlem Tuereci said at Thursday’s online event.
+In Britain, around 140,000 people have already received the jabs, BioNTech Chief Medical Officer Oezlem Tuereci said.

-According to Spahn, the vaccine should become available to all 27 EU member states at the same time, regardless of their financial strength, thanks to negotiations led by the European Commission that he said were an “important signal of European solidarity”.

 Merkel said Germany was looking forward to starting life-saving vaccinations, a day after the country reported 952 deaths related to the coronavirus, its highest daily number yet.